JoanSimonutti/PIZZAGRAM/README.md

 ### Soy Joan Simonutti y éste es <br/>mi primer proyecto en HTML y CSS, Pizzagram.

 ### NOTA: Para visualizar la pagina web copia y pega <br/>el siguiente comando en la consola "pip3 install flask && python3 server.py"

 ---
-### HTML Hello

-The most basic boilerplate for any 4Geeks Academy student, start your very first website from scratch.

-> There is a video tutorial on [how to use this template to create your very first website here](https://youtu.be/dfbDCMu_p-0).

 ## What to do next?